AmbireTech/adex-protocol/FAQ.md

 ## Do I need a crypto wallet to sign up for AdEx?
 You can also sign up for AdEx with no crypto wallet at all, only by entering an email.
 This way, an in-browser wallet will be created for you.
 However, we recommend using a crypto wallet, since the security is much better.
 If you sign up with an email only, you can always upgrade your account by linking a secure crypto wallet, such as Trezor, Ledger or Metamask.

-## What wallets can I use to create an AdEx advertiser or publisher account?
+## What wallets can I use to create an AdEx account?
 You can sign up for AdEx with Trezor, Ledger or Metamask.

-## How to integrate AdEx?
+## How to integrate AdEx on my website?
 The simplest way is by copy-pasting a HTML snippet that you will be presented on the platform when you create an ad slot.
 More sophisticated integrations are possible using the [adview-manager](https://github.com/adexnetwork/adex-adview-manager).

 ## What is the purpose of the ADX token